 That’s the upside to using organic and delicious ingredients, you can eat them up.

-But seriously, the recipe does make enough to fill a small lip balm container so if you’re planning to give it as gifts you’ll know how much you need to make.
+But seriously, the recipe does make enough to fill a small lip balm container so if you’re planning to give it as a gift you’ll know how much you need to make.

 Read on for a few variations to this recipe!